Women Community

 Kuku Group

-The Kuku group also originated as part of the general business training.
+The Kuku group was also formed as part of the general business training.
 It brought together women from the community who shared a common interest in livestock and poultry farming.
-As a group, they received specialized training and, with the support of volunteers, were able to make essential purchases – including building a chicken coop, buying their first chicks, feed, and an incubator.
-The current chicken coop is located on the property of a Kuku group member.
+As a group, they received specialized training and, with the support of volunteers, were able to make essential investments – including the construction of a chicken coop, the purchase of their first chicks, feed, and an incubator.
+The current chicken coop is located on the property of one of the Kuku group members.

-The women at Unapendwa meet once a week to discuss current topics, successes, difficulties and challenges, and to consider together how Unapendwa can continue to provide support.
+The women at Unapendwa meet once a week to discuss current topics, successes, difficulties and challenges, and to reflect together on how Unapendwa can continue to provide support.

 Shanga Group